MichaelCurrin/learn-to-code/en/topics/scripting_languages/Python/tutorials/tuples.md

 (1, 2)
 ```

+Brackets are usually best to keep in, for readability.
 You can omit the brackets, but be sure to keep the comma - this is important for a `tuple` of one element.

 ```python
 >>> 1, # tuple